 In December 2010, Gas Operations filed a request to change its rates with the Railroad Commission and the 66 cities in its South Texas service territory, consisting of approximately 137,000 customers.
 As finally submitted to the Railroad Commission and the cities, the proposed new rates would have resulted in an overall increase in annual revenue of approximately \$6.1 million.
 The parties reached a settlement resulting in increased revenues of \$4.6 million, which was approved by the Railroad Commission in April 2011.
-Gas Operations implemented the new rates effective May 2011.
+The new rates were implemented effective May 2011.

 Other.
 Gas Operations has various periodic rate adjustment mechanisms available for use in certain of the jurisdictions in which it operates.
 In March 2011, Gas Operations made its Annual Billing Determinant Adjustment filing with the Arkansas Public Service Commission (APSC) requesting an annual increase in base rates of \$5.9 million to collect the amounts accrued in 2010 for recovery of declines in revenues as a result of lower volumes and number of customers.
-The request is subject to approval by the APSC and the increase is expected to become effective in the second quarter of 2011.
-Additionally, in March 2011, Gas Operations made annual rate filings in Oklahoma and for certain portions of Texas that, subject to approval by the applicable regulatory bodies, would result in increased annual base rates of \$1.3 million.
+The increase became effective in June 2011.